osmocom/osmo-ttcn3-hacks/_testenv/README.md

   running a test with multiple configs (`rename_junit_xml_classname.sh`).
 See below for `PATH`.
 A `TESTENV_CLEAN_REASON` env var is set to `prepare`, `crashed` or `finished` depending on when the script runs.

+* `vty_port`: optionally set the VTY port for the SUT component to obtain a talloc report after each test case has been executed.
+If this is not set, no talloc reports will be obtained.

+* `vty_host`: optionally set the VTY host for the SUT component to be used when obtaining a talloc report.
+If this is not set, `127.0.0.1` is used.

 ### PATH